Andrew Baggarly: Career

 In 1998, Baggarly began covering Major League Baseball for the San Bernardino County Sun.
-Baggarly later worked for the Riverside Press-Enterprise, where he served as a beat reporter covering the Anaheim Angels from 2000–01 and the Los Angeles Dodgers from 2002–03.
+Baggarly later worked for the Riverside Press-Enterprise, where he served as a beat reporter covering the Anaheim Angels from 2000 to 2001 and the Los Angeles Dodgers from 2002 to 2003.

-Baggarly spent a combined eight years with the Oakland Tribune, from 2004–06, and the San Jose Mercury News, from 2006–12, covering Giants baseball as a beat writer.
+Baggarly spent a combined eight years with the Oakland Tribune, from 2004 to 2006, and the San Jose Mercury News, from 2006 to 2012, covering Giants baseball as a beat writer.
 He also followed the Giants in his blog, "Extra Baggs," created for Bay Area News Group.
 In 2012, Baggarly joined Comcast SportsNet Bay Area as their "Giants Insider", covering the team on several different multiplatform outlets.
 In late September 2014, Baggarly was reportedly boycotted by Giants players after he wrote about a clubhouse argument.
 Baggarly left CSN and returned to the Bay Area News Group in 2015.
 In December 2017, Baggarly joined The Athletic as their Giants beat writer.

 Baggarly served as an official scorer for the 2007 MLB All-Star Game.
 As a member of the Baseball Writers' Association of America (BBWAA), he is a Major League Baseball Hall of Fame voter.